-Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance All the policies are reviewed and approved b against above first by the sub-committees of the Board a policies and follow up action , icies a re revie ewed Compliance with statutory requirements of relevance to the principles, and, rectification of any non- compliances The policies are developed and aligned to applicable compliance requirements, RBI norms and guidelines, requirements of listing agreement with stock exchanges, or the Bank's internal requirements and best practices, which are reviewed on a Periodic and need basis.
+Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action gainst above first by the sub-committees of the Board and thereafter placed to the Board for approval. re revie ewed Compliance with statutory requirements of relevance to the principles, and, rectification of any non- compliances The policies are developed and aligned to applicable compliance requirements, RBI norms and guidelines, requirements of listing agreement with stock exchanges, or the Bank's internal requirements and best of practices, which are reviewed on a Periodic and need basis.

 11. Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
 (Yes/No).
 If yes, provide name of the agency.
+P1 P2 P3 P4 P5 P6 P7 P8 P9 No.

-12. If answer to question (1) above is "No" i.e., not all Principles are covered by a policy, reasons to be stated: Not Applicable.
+12. If answer to question (1) above is "No" i.e., not all Principles are covered by a policy, reasons to be stated: